Running for fitness

 Choosing the appropriate gear and training program—and knowing how to avoid common injuries associated with running—will enhance your success.
 Follow these simple tips to optimize your running experience:

 - Start off on the right foot.
 Find a shoe that fits your foot well, offers protection from injury, and is comfortable.
 Replace your shoes when they become worn.

 - Dress appropriately.
 Running can be an all-year activity.
 Depending on where you live, weather can become a factor.
 Running in cold weather requires wearing layers that can be added to protect from cold injury or removed as necessary.
 Take care running in icy conditions, and consider wearing shoes with rubber cleats.
 Dress in minimal or lightweight clothing if the weather is hot.

 - Remember to hydrate and eat well.
 Fluid intake and proper nutrition are important elements to improve your training results and prevent heat-related injuries.
-The Warfighter Nutrition Guide is an excellent source for more information on nutrition and fluid intake, as are related articles on the HPRC website.
+The Warfighter Nutrition Guide is an excellent source for more information on nutrition and fluid intake.

 - Increase distance gradually.
 A good rule of thumb is to increase your mileage no more than 10% each week, but only if you aren’t experiencing any pain from running.
 It’s best to run three to four times a week alternating with one or two days for rest.

 - Mix it up.
 Running the same route can get boring.
 Try running in different areas or try running a trail every once in a while.
 Not only can the change in scenery improve morale, but the change in surface provides a new challenge for your muscles to improve.
 Take care, however, to maintain situational awareness regarding road and stranger safety.